seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 **CHIRON**
 For that I am prepared and full resolved.
-Foul-spoken coward, that thunder’st with thy tongue,
+Foul-spoken coward, that thunder'st with thy tongue,
 And with thy weapon nothing darest perform!

 **AARON**